 RECOMMENDED SCREENING GUIDELINES

-You can also click on the link below for the complete 2014 ASCCP Management Guidelines.
+Click the link below for the 2014 ASCCP Management Guidelines.

 A summary of screening and management guidelines is provided below.